AdvancedCustomFields/docs/fields/date-picker.md

   The date format that is displayed when selecting a date.

 - **Return Format**
   The date format that is returned when loading the value.
-Please note that the value is always saved as YYYYMMDD in the database.
+Please note that the value is always saved as `Ymd` (YYYMMDD) in the database.

 - **Week Starts On**
   Specifies the day to start the week on.

 ## Template usage
-The date picker field will return a string containing your date value in the format provided in the field’s settings.
-Below are examples using a date picker field named 'date'.
+The date picker field returns a date string using the **Return Format** Setting.

 ### Display value
 This example demonstrates how to display a date value.